Tile server

 sudo apt install postgis postgresql-15-postgis-3

+For Debian 11, PostgreSQL 15 may not be available; You can replace with 13.
 PostgreSQL database server will automatically start and listens on 127.0.0.1:5432.
 The postgres user will be created on the OS during the installation process.
 It’s the super user for PostgreSQL database server.
 By default, this user has no password and there’s no need to set one because you can use sudo to switch to the postgres user and log into PostgreSQL server.

 sudo -u postgres -i